ExpressVPN Pricing: Subscription Options 2025

 ExpressVPN and Its Place In The VPN Market

-Most VPN services offer similar features on paper.
-So, often, the best way to evaluate them is by comparing two different services.
-Recently, we compared ExpressVPN and Surfshark as well as ExpressVPN and Private Internet Access — two VPNs with lower price points.
+In our experience, comparing features and pricing across different VPNs helps you narrow down the best option.
+We’ve compared ExpressVPN and Surfshark as well as ExpressVPN and Private Internet Access — two VPNs with lower price points.
 We love the amount of features that ExpressVPN has to offer, but the service might be overkill compared to more affordable options.
 Click the links for those comparison pages to see what ExpressVPN brings for its higher price point.

 ExpressVPN Cost

-ExpressVPN plans are expensive.
-Thankfully, it’s risk free thanks to their 30-day money-back guarantee for all new subscribers.
+ExpressVPN plans are more expensive than most competitors.
+You can test the service risk-free thanks to their 30-day money-back guarantee for all new subscribers.
 That even goes for their one month plan.
 Here’s a look at ExpressVPN’s prices:

 Like most VPN providers, the longer you commit upfront, the better your deal.
 A two-year ExpressVPN subscription saves you hundreds compared to monthly payments.
 That brings its pricing closer to the competition, but it’s still on the high end.